zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/upgrading-to-liferay-7-2/01-introduction-to-upgrading-to-liferay-dxp-7-2.md

 You must also upgrade each Marketplace app (Kaleo, Calendar, Notifications, etc.) that you're using to its latest version for your Liferay DXP installation.
 Troubleshoot any issues with these apps before proceeding with the upgrade.

-## Preparing the Database for Upgrade
+## Preparing for the Data Upgrade

-The database upgrade itself will take a varying amount of time, and it can take an increasingly long time for databases with a large amount of data.
+The data upgrade itself will take a varying amount of time, and it can take an increasingly long time for databases with a large amount of data.
 Pruning unneeded data from the database before upgrading can greatly improve the time that the upgrade will take to complete.
 See [Pruning the Database](./02-pruning-the-database.md) for more information on how to prepare the database to optimize the upgrade itself.

 **Note:** If local or remote Staging is enabled, then administrators should also publish any staged changes to live before the upgrade.
 If this step is skipped, then a full publish will be required, since information may be lost as to what information had changed in Staging.